angelohoeung/company-website/README.md

 # Company Website

-A company website made to be used as a administrative dashboard.
+A company website made to be used as an administrative dashboard.
 Built using PHP, Tailwind CSS, and daisyUI.
 Definitely NOT secure.

 ## Dependencies